 United Methodist Women shall be a community of women whose purpose is to know God and to experience freedom as whole persons through Jesus Christ; to develop a creative, supportive fellowship; and to expand concepts of mission through participation in the global ministries of the church.

+Our church’s United Methodist Women support mission projects within our community and around the globe.
 Presently, our women meet to work on projects and enjoy regularly meeting to discuss important current issues.

 YOU CAN BECOME A MEMBER of the United Methodist Women by submitting a Membership Form and $20 Membership Fee to Sharon Kinoshita-Gill, UMW Treasurer.
 Every woman of the congregation is welcome to participate in UMW meetings, craft workshops, the annual Women’s Retreat, and other special events.
 Join today and become a part of this global organization that supports missions and fellowship!

 Here are some of the organizations and programs that the United Methodist Women support: